fethca/white-app/README.md

 # White app

 Blank application setup with dependencies and configurations up to date.
-It provides an express api setup, database and redis connexions draft.
+It provides an express api setup, database and redis connexions draft, a vitest environement with coverage, github actions and a Dockerfile with a Chrome install.

 ## Prerequisites